JGarnica22/PSlab/RNAseq_analysis_fastq/README.md

 #### STAR index output
 All STAR index files will be stored in the directory you indicated after `--genomeDir` option.
 All the files will be needed later for the alignment.
 ***IMPORTANT** The file system needs to have at least 100GB of disk space available for a typical mammalian genome.*
 </br>

 ### Alignment :train:
 After STAR index files are generated, the RNAseq reads (sequences) are mapped to the genome.

 #### Alignment input
-Here we will need the sequences to align in FASTA or FASTQ files format as well as all the files from STARindex.
-Also, when number of reads per gene want to counted while mapping with `--quantMode GeneCounts` annotation file used in the STARindex generation is required.
+Here we will need the sequences to align in FASTA or FASTQ files format as well as all the files from STAR index.
+Also, when you want the number of reads per gene want to be counted while mapping (with `--quantMode GeneCounts` option), the annotation file used in the STAR index generation is required.

 #### Code
 ````